 Recipe Testers’ Reviews

-I’m very happy I invited company over to try this recipe because it was amazing.
-The turkey was perfectly seasoned and incredibly juicy with gorgeous, crisp skin.
+I’m very happy I invited guests over to try this dry-brined turkey recipe because it was amazing.
+The turkey was perfectly seasoned and incredibly juicy, with gorgeous, crisp skin.

 I coated a 12.8-lb Butterball in the dry brine mixture for 24 hours.
-Since I used Morton’s sea salt, I weighed out 270 g.
-There was some brine left over, but my turkey was on the small side, so I think the recommended amount is perfect.
+Since I used Morton’s sea salt, I weighed 270 g.
+Some brine was left over, but my turkey was on the small side, so I think the recommended amount is perfect.

 I served it with my great-grandmother’s oyster dressing and homemade gravy.
 I can’t wait to impress my family with this on Thanksgiving!
-With no need to baste, I can literally throw this bird in the oven and forget about it, which essentially gives me back three hours of my life.
-I don’t care who you are—that’s priceless.
+With no need to baste, I can throw this bird in the oven and forget about it, giving me back three hours of my life.
+I don’t care who you are—that’s priceless on Thanksgiving.

 Extremely delicious and moist.
 It’s much easier to dry brine than wet brine, that’s for sure.